Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/README.md

 In this use case, the Herbie ontology, an ontology is used in Herbie, is extended to be aligned to PRIMA.
 A successful ontology alignment involves identifying relationships between entities in different ontologies to establish links and similarities between the source and target ontologies.
 The analysis focuses on concepts that overlap but may have different names (synonyms) or types in the ontologies.
 This alignment supports the generation of linked data and boasts more interoperability of Herbie within the materials science data.

 The use case including the extended Herbie ontology and RDF data generated from it can be accessed [here](./use-cases/Herbie-ELN).

+### Use case 3: Discrete Dislocation Dynamics (DDD) Simulation
+Discrete Dislocation Dynamics (DDD) is a numerical method to study the motion, interaction, arrangement, and collective behaviour of dislocations in crystalline materials.
+In this use case, a Copper relaxation simulation is performed with MoDELib and modeled using the Dislocation Ontology (DISO).

+In this use case, DISO is aligned to the PRIMA Computational Workflow module.
+The alignment connects the simulation, its input and output microstructures, and its simulation parameters to PRIMA classes and properties.
+This alignment demonstrates how a domain-specific description of a dislocation simulation can also be queried through the generic computational provenance concepts provided by PRIMA.

+The use case including the alignment ontology, simulation data, mapping scripts, and generated RDF data can be accessed [here](./use-cases/v_3_0/DISO-mapping).

 ## Usage
 * We recommend to use [Protégé 5.5.0](https://protege.stanford.edu/products.php#desktop-protege) to be able to view and navigate classes and properties in PRIMA.